duaneedwards/duaneedwards.github.io/_posts/2014-07-05-monkey-business-1.md

 Currently, I repurpose an interval timer app to serve this purpose.
 This should be a simple enough application for an introduction to building Android applications with F# so I think that it's a suitable candidate for entry into the Xamarin F# contest.

-The way you basically achieve soft boiled eggs (taken from ???)
+The way you basically achieve soft boiled eggs (based off of Julia Child's method)

-1. Put your eggs into a pot, fill the pot with water up until ~2cm from the top.
+1. Put your eggs into a pot, fill the pot with water up until ~5cm from the top egg.
 2. Put the pot on the stove and bring to a boil.
 3. Once the water starts to boil, start a timer for three minutes.
 4. After three minutes have passed, remove the pot from the stove and leave to cool for 12 minutes (start another timer)